FinnRobotic/SensorNodeWheel-SG06E/README.md

 - Strain Gauges
 - Damper Displacement Sensor

-The firmware is designed to run on the SENSOR_BOARD_WHEEL_DMA platform and leverages DMA for efficient data handling.
+The firmware is designed to run on the STM32IDE and leverages DMA for efficient data handling.

 ## Features
 - Real-time sensor data acquisition